Course Content and Outcome Guide for CAS 217

 - Special Fee:

 Course DescriptionIntroduces intermediate and advanced features of Microsoft Word to enhance documents through special formatting features such as graphic lines and images, Word Art, and clipart; work with headers and footers in multi-page documents; create and format tables; use advanced merge; create documents with newspaper columns; and create and use fill-in forms.
+Prerequisites: CAS 216 or instructor permission.
 Recommended: Placement into RD 115 and WR 115.
-Prerequisite: CAS 216 or instructor permission.
 Audit available.

 Addendum to Course Description